shankie-codes/arts-impact-data-tech-spec/solutions/1-minimum-viable-product.md

   * State the project's objectives
   * Show how to contribute
   * Show how to get data

+## Technical solution

+This solution will use:

+* WordPress
+* WordPress custom post types
+* Advanced Custom Fields (ACF) for WordPress
+* WordPress REST API (new feature in core or plugin, as required)

 ##Technical implementation – estimated person-days